FCollaPi/p2-datasci4health/README.md

 | Guilherme Jardim  |     203438    | Computer Science  |

 ## Contextualization
-Literature has shown us how much stress impacts day-to-day life, so it was very intuitive to circle stress-triggering variables (e.g., Violence Scenarios, Intimate Abuse) and the consequences of said stress and compute a possible interaction between them.<br>
+Literature has shown us how much stress impacts day-to-day life, so it was very intuitive to circle stress-triggering variables (e.g., Violence Scenarios, Intimate Abuse) and the consequences of said stress and compute a possible interaction between them.<br><br>
 News and articles on psychotropic-substances abuse as a cause of stress in different settings, either home or work-related, underpinned our decision to move forward with the attempt to find a relation of available parameters discussed in this report.<br>
 This decision-making process happened concurrently with the data analysis and a debate on what we should be searching.
 Finally, after available data seemed empirically satisfying, we decided to put together an actual question, so the process of assessing the data could be as tangible as possible.
 The question mentioned above panned out as: "What is the death prognostic for patients submitted to depression screenings?".<br>